vectormode/VectorMode/readme.md

 ## License
-Invoice Ninja is released under the Attribution Assurance License.
+VectorMode is released under the Attribution Assurance License.
 See [LICENSE](LICENSE) for details.